panzi/unvpk/README.markdown

 	vpkfs [OPTIONS] ARCHIVE MOUNTPOINT

 	ARCHIVE has to be a file named "*_dir.vpk".
-	This filesystem is read-only, single threaded and only supports blocking operations.
+	This filesystem is read-only and only supports blocking operations.

 	Options:
 		-o opt,[opt...]        mount options